smec-ethz/bamboost/README.md

         writer.finish_step()  # this increases the step counter
 ```

-If you have an existing dataset.
-Do the following.
-You will need to pass the path and the uid to the script (best use `argparse`).
+If you have an existing dataset, $e.g.$ because you created the simulation before and it holds the input parameters or similar.
+Do the following: You will need to pass the path and the uid to the script (best use `argparse`).
 ```python
 from bamboost import SimulationWriter